The intermediate level-sets of the four-dimensional membrane model: Introduction and main results

-with $a_{N},K_{N}$ as in (\ref{000}) and (\ref{111}).
-Then, there is a random Borel measure $Z_{\lambda}^{D}$ on $D$ with $\mathbb{E}[Z_{\lambda}^{D}(\bar{D})]\in\mathbb{R}_{+}$ such that
+with $a_{N},K_{N}$ as in \eqref{000} and \eqref{111}.
+Then, there is a random Borel measure $Z_{\lambda}^{D}$ on $\overline{D}$ with $\mathbb{E}[Z_{\lambda}^{D}(\overline{D})]\in\mathbb{R}_{+}$ such that

-with respect to the topology of vague convergence of measures on $\bar{D}\times\mathbb{R}$. \end{thm} As a direct consequence of Theorem \ref{2.1}, we can give sharp asymptotics for the size of the intermediate level-sets: \begin{coro} For $a_{N},K_{N}$ as in (\ref{000}) and (\ref{111}),
+with respect to the topology of vague convergence of measures on $\overline{D}\times\mathbb{R}$. \end{theorem} As a direct consequence of Theorem \ref{2.1}, we can give a sharp asymptotic for the size of the intermediate level-sets: \begin{corollary} For $a_{N},K_{N}$ as in \eqref{000} and \eqref{111},

-\end{coro} In fact, the measure $Z_{\lambda}^{D}$ can be characterized by the scaling limit of membrane model.
+\end{corollary} In fact, the measure $Z_{\lambda}^{D}$ can be characterized by the scaling limit of membrane model.
 In \cite{ref14}, Cipriani introduces the continuum membrane model which serves as a counterpart of the membrane model in the continuum.
-The following theorem shows that $Z_{\lambda}^{D}$ has the law of the Gaussian multiplicative chaos corresponding to the continuum membrane model on $D$: \begin{thm} For $D=(0,1)^{4}$, the random measure $Z_{\lambda}^{D}$ has the following law:
+The following theorem shows that the measure $Z_{\lambda}^{D}$ is indeed a tilted version of the Gaussian multiplicative chaos (GMC) measure corresponding to the continuum membrane model on $D$: \begin{theorem} For $D=(0,1)^{4}$, the random measure $Z_{\lambda}^{D}$ has the following law:

-where the $\mu_{\infty}^{D,\pi\lambda}$ is the subcritical GMC measure on $D$ defined in (\ref{gmc}) and the function $s_{D}(x)$ is defined in (\ref{sdx}). \end{thm} The proof of Theorem \ref{2.1} is largely inspired by \cite{ref1}, which discusses scaling limits of intermediate level-sets of DGFF: we first prove that $\eta_{N}^{D}$ is tight with respect to the vague topology via a truncated second moment argument, then show that the sub-sequential limits of $\eta_{N}^{D}$ can be factorized as the right-hand side of (\ref{113}), and finally we prove the uniqueness of the sub-sequential limits by showing that they must satisfy some axiomatic characterization (see Proposition \ref{3.8} and \ref{3.11}).
-Although many intermediate propositions and lemmas are have parallel in \cite{ref1}, in order to make calculations explicit and keep this paper self-contained we still include their proofs here.
+where the $\mu_{\infty}^{D,\pi\lambda}$ is the subcritical GMC measure on $D$ defined in \eqref{gmc} and the function $s_{D}(x)$ is defined in \eqref{sdx}. \end{theorem} The proof of Theorem \ref{2.1} is inspired by \cite{ref1}, which discussed scaling limits of intermediate level-sets of DGFF.
+We first prove that $\eta_{N}^{D}$ is tight with respect to the vague topology via a truncated second moment argument, then show that the subsequential limits of $\eta_{N}^{D}$ can be factorized as the right-hand side of \eqref{113}, and finally we prove the uniqueness of the subsequential limits by showing that they must satisfy some axiomatic characterization (see Proposition \ref{3.8} and \ref{3.11}).
 Theorem \ref{2.4} is an application of Shamov's approach to Gaussian Multiplicative Chaos (see \cite{ref11} for more details).